Kevklatman/phase-0-javascript-events-acting-on-events-lab/README.md

 ## Lab

 Now it's your turn.
-With the code implemented from the code-along, think about what needs to change to make a `moveDodgerRight()` function.
-You'll need to add another condition to your event listener's callback function to call `moveDodgerRight()`.
+With the code implemented from the code-along, think about what needs to change to make a `moveDodgerleft()` function.
+You'll need to add another condition to your event listener's callback function to call `moveDodgerleft()`.
 Then, inside the function, instead of moving the dodger `${left - 1}px`, you'll be moving it `${left + 1}px`.

-**Note:** It may seem logical that you would use the dodger's `style.right` property to move the dodger right, but that won't work.
-The reason is that changing the `style.right` property _doesn't change_ the `style.left` property, which means we'd have conflicting information about where the dodger should be on the screen.
+**Note:** It may seem logical that you would use the dodger's `style.left` property to move the dodger left, but that won't work.
+The reason is that changing the `style.left` property _doesn't change_ the `style.left` property, which means we'd have conflicting information about where the dodger should be on the screen.
 JavaScript solves this problem by giving precedence to `style.left`.
-In other words, once the user presses the left arrow key for the first time and the value of `style.left` is changed, any subsequent changes to `style.right` will be ignored.
+In other words, once the user presses the left arrow key for the first time and the value of `style.left` is changed, any subsequent changes to `style.left` will be ignored.

-Finally, implement the code needed to prevent the dodger from escaping off the right-hand side.
-How can we check whether the _right_ edge of the dodger has reached the _right_ edge of the game field?
+Finally, implement the code needed to prevent the dodger from escaping off the left-hand side.
+How can we check whether the _left_ edge of the dodger has reached the _left_ edge of the game field?
 (Keep in mind that the dodger is 40px wide.)

 Once you've completed the work to get the tests to pass (and submitted your